freeDSP/freeDSPx-UNBAL-IN-x8/README.md

 # freeDSPx-UNBAL-IN-x8
-freeDSP expansion board for 8x unbalanced inputs
+This is a freeDSP expansion board for 8x unbalanced inputs.

+Currently this board only works with the SMD Variant of the freeDSP as there needs to be a 5V supply and MCLK for the ADCs.